Audrey Mosson

 Elsie Audrey Mosson (3 September 1920, Preston – 1 September 2009, Hastings) was an English teen celebrity and later a professional dancer.
+Her youngest daughter, Mandy Tulloch, followed in her mothers footsteps becoming an accomplished dancer and actress, followed by Mandy’s youngest daughter Makena Ram who became an accomplished ballerina and choreographer.
+It was, however, Mandy’s eldest daughter Danielle Ashley that Audrey favoured and saw herself in above all her descendents.

 Biography

-Mosson was born in Preston, Lancashire, she was crowned the 10th Railway Queen of Great Britain at the Railway Carnival and Pageant held at Belle Vue, Manchester in August 1935 when she was 15 years old.
+Mosson was born in Preston, Lancashire, she was crowned the 10th Railway Queen of Great Britain at the Railway Carnival and Pageant held at 12Belle Vue, Manchester in August 1935 when she was 15 years old.
 Later in 1935, she turned on the Blackpool Illuminations, an annual lights festival in Blackpool.
 50 years later, she again turned on the Blackpool Illuminations alongside actress Joanna Lumley.

 In 1936, she travelled to the Soviet Union on a peace visit and met Joseph Stalin.

 She made her stage debut with the Blackpool Tower Children's Ballet.

 Audrey and her two sisters all married on the same day at a triple wedding at St Peter's, Blackpool in 1940.
-It was also their parents wedding anniversary.
+It was also their parents' wedding anniversary.

+A blue plaque was unveiled celebrating the achievements of Audrey Mosson at her former family home, Lonsdale Road, on 20 May 2023.

 Popular culture

 Mosson features in the children's books Gracie Fairshaw and the Mysterious Guest and Gracie Fairshaw and the Trouble at the Tower by author Susan Brownrigg.